Places to Go, People to See

 Bath is quite simply spectacular.
 A World Heritage Site, its history goes back before the arrival of the Romans, who built a magnificent temple and bathing complex that still flows with natural hot water.
 In the 18th and early 19th centuries the wealthy aristocracy of England made it their playground.
 Now it’s our favoured centre for culture, theatre, museums and – of course – retail therapy

-If you’ve never visited Bath, now is your chance!
-And if you have, you will need no prompting to return
+If you’ve never visited Bath, now is your chance to see what you’ve been missing!
+And if you have, you will need no prompting to return – to Bath, and of course to Penny’s Mill